 The output multisynth divider

-To improve the frequency resolution, from wide steps to finer steps, the synthesizer in the Si5351A is followed by a divider circuit, which SiLabs names the Output Multisynth Divider (OMD).
-In the Si5351A SiLabs has added a second divider stage, called R, that can divide the frequency generated by the synthesizer even further.
+To improve the frequency resolution, from wide steps to finer steps, the synthesizer in the Si5351A is followed by a divider circuit, which Skyworks names the Output Multisynth Divider (OMD).
+In the Si5351A Skyworks has added a second divider stage, called R, that can divide the frequency generated by the synthesizer even further.

 The drawback of an output divider is that the output frequency (fout) will be lower than the VCO frequency (fvco).
 In the Si5351A there is a minimum division of four.
 This means that the VCO frequency is always at least four times higher than the output frequency.